 For members of the Roman elite, they felt that Dignitas (personal dignity and status) was impossible without liberty.
 Caesar's actions made it clear to them that he wanted to retain his power permanently unlike previous dictators of Rome.
 Their suspicions were of Caesar's motives were compounded by the public demonstrations outside of the Senate house by Roman citizens that demanded Caesar declare himself king.
 This unnerved and persuaded many Roman nobles to join the conspiracy.

-Many of those who took part in the assassination of Caesar was formerly ardent supporters of Pompey and had fought at Pharsalus.
-However, the dread of monarchy was so ingrained in the minds of the Roman elite that it was more powerful than gratitude and even personal feelings.
+Many of those who took part in the assassination of Caesar were formerly ardent supporters of Pompey and had fought with him at Pharsalus.
+However, the fear of emperor was so powerful that overwhelmed than gratitude or even personal affection for Caesar.
 Cassius the prime mover of the conspiracy was able to present the assassination of the victor of Pharsalus as tyrannicide, the killing of a tyrant.
 This persuaded many including Brutus to join the plot as they saw it as their duty as Romans.
 However, the evidence that Caesar wanted a return to monarchy is scanty and not conclusive.
 Whatever his intentions, it is clear that the conspirators believed that he was determined to rule as king.

 Breakdown in relations with the Senate